GunshipPenguin/lib8080/api.md

 ## Getting Started

-Include `i8080.h` in your project and compile `i8080.c` as part of your project to use lib8080.
+Include `i8080.h` in your project and compile `i8080.c` with the rest of your source files.

 ```C
 #include "i8080.h"